reflexer-labs/merkle-distributor/README.md

 ```

-`input.csv` should be a CSV file with the address and amount to be airdropped.
+`input.csv` should be a CSV file with the addresses and amounts to be airdropped, see `scripts/example_input.csv`.
 The amount is a float with 18 decimal (not a wad).